Flowerinno/task_2024_cms/README.md

 1. Running in DEVELOPMENT mode

 - `docker network create my-network` - to create a network
-- `docker-compose -f docker-compose.dev.yml up`
+- `docker-compose -f docker-compose.dev.yml up` - build the project in development mode

 2. Running in PRODUCTION MODE

 - `docker network create my-network` - to create a network
-- `docker-compose -f docker-compose.prod.yml up` - to start the project in production mode
+- `docker-compose -f docker-compose.prod.yml up` - build the project in production mode

 (To stop the docker container use `docker-compose down`)